dwsdolce/guitar_tap/README.md

  This software is written in Python 3 and can be run on any platform that supports Python and the required packages.

  ## Running from Installer:
- There is an installer for MAC OS and for Windows in the directory: https://github.com/dwsdolce/guitar_tap/releases
+ There is an installer for MAC OS and for Windows in the directory: https://github.com/dwsdolce/guitar_tap/releases.
+ Please note that the MAC installer will only run on systems newer than Big Sur (11.0).
+This is due to the end of life of the earlier systems

  ## Required packages to run from Source code
  * numpy